Fastest Drag Car In Forza Horizon 5 Guide

 Fastest Drag Car in Forza Horizon 5

-We will be very honest – narrowing down Forza Horizon 5’s 600-car roster to just a handful of the fastest drag cars in Forza Horizon 5 can be tricky.
+We will be honest – narrowing down Forza Horizon 5’s 600-car roster to just a handful of the fastest drag cars in Forza Horizon 5 can be tricky.

 Give vehicles such as the Volkswagen Beetle the ability to rip up the quarter-mile just as quickly as a Koenigsegg Jesko can – even with both cars fully tuned.

-Speaking of both cars being fully tuned, drag tunes can also have a significant impact when it comes to how fast you can cross the finish line in any of the three main drag racing locations around Mexico.
+Speaking of both cars being fully tuned, drag tunes can also have a significant impact when it comes to how fast you can cross the finish line in any of the three prominent drag racing locations around Mexico.

 Another thing to note about drag racing in Forza Horizon 5 is the length of the drag strip.
 The fastest drag cars in the ¼ Mile aren’t necessarily going to be just as fast when doing the ½-mile drag.
 So again, tuning plays a massive part in how your drag car will behave in these races.